Men's Shoes Buying Guide

-You may be a guy who likes shopping for men's shoes or you may dread the day you have to replace a worn-out pair.
-Either way, you may be able to use some tips on finding men's shoes that are right for you, especially when you're shopping online.
-This men's shoes buying guide will help you find the shoes you need, give you a few tips on how to wear them with style and help you make your men's dress shoes and men's casual shoes last for years.
+You may be a guy who likes shopping for men's shoes, or you may dread the day you have to replace a worn-out pair.
+Either way, you may be able to use some tips on buying men's shoes that are right for you, especially when you're shopping online.
+Buying shoes doesn't need to be complicated.
+Just think about what you do, what clothing you wear and what shoes would be right for those places and those clothes.
+This men's shoes buying guide will help you find the shoes you need.

-Oxfords: You need shoes with laces when you're wearing a nice suit or a tuxedo, and oxfords (including wingtips or brogues) fill that need.
-There's one important rule to remember: The more dressed up you are, the thinner the soles of your men's dress shoes should be.
-You'll also want men's black shoes with shiny leather for a formal event.
-Brown oxfords or men's leather shoes with lug soles work well with your less formal clothes.
+You need shoes with laces when you're wearing a nice suit or a tuxedo, and oxfords (including wingtips or brogues) fill that need.
+There's one important rule to remember: The more dressed up you are, the thinner your soles should be, the blacker the shoes should be, and the shinier the leather should be.
+Save brown oxfords or men's leather shoes with lug soles for your less formal clothes.

-Loafers: Dress pants, business suits, sport coats and sweaters all work well with loafers and similar men's casual shoes.
+Dress pants, business suits, sport coats, and sweaters all work well with loafers and similar men's casual shoes.
 If you dress in these clothes for work, you'll want to have a pair of brown loafers and a pair of men's black shoes.

-Slip-ons: Men's slip-on shoes that you can put on quickly are the shoes you'll love when you're in a hurry or when you just don't need to make too much effort.
+The shoes you can slide into quickly are the shoes you'll love when you're in a hurry or when you just don't need to make too much effort.
 That's not to say you'll look sloppy when you're wearing slip-ons.
-Men's slip-on shoes can be sporty canvas shoes, comfortable clogs or nice leather shoes.
+Men's slip-on shoes can be sporty canvas shoes, comfortable clogs, or nice leather shoes.

-Athletic: You'll need both men's walking shoes and men's running shoes if you're a serious athlete, so choose athletic shoes carefully.
+You'll need the right shoes for the sports you like, so choose athletic shoes carefully.
 If you plan to exercise lightly by walking each morning or stretching, a pair of men's walking shoes will work well.
 Be sure to find men's running shoes that have plenty of support for your ankles and heels before running long distances.

-Boots: The boots you wear on casual days include a variety of styles, each with a specific purpose: rain boots, snow boots, work boots, western boots and hiking boots.
+The boots you wear on casual days include a variety of styles, each with a specific purpose: rain boots, snow boots, work boots, western boots, and hiking boots.
 Stock up on the boots that are right for your climate and your activities.

-Create a measuring chart.
 Have a friend trace your foot on a piece of paper and measure the tracing, finding the length of your foot in inches closest to the next 16th inch.
 Find the width of your foot, and then measure your other foot; use the measurements from the largest foot.
-Use these charts to find your U.S. men's shoe size:
+Use our shoe sizing chart to find your U.S. men's shoe size.